 The Unlikely Disciple: A Sinner's Semester at America's Holiest University is my first book, published in 2009.
 It's about the semester I spent undercover at Liberty University, the late Rev. Jerry Falwell’s “Bible Boot Camp” for young evangelical Christians.

-I grew up in the ultimate secular/liberal family (my parents are Quakers who used to work for Ralph Nader), and I went to Brown University – a school known for its lefty politics and nude parties.
-But during my sophomore year at Brown, I got the idea to enroll at Liberty as a transfer student, hoping to learn about my right-wing Christian peers by living among them for a semester while pretending to be one of them.
+I grew up in the ultimate secular/liberal family (my parents are Quakers who used to work for Ralph Nader), and I never attended church as a kid.
+But during my sophomore year at Brown University, I got the idea to enroll at Liberty as a transfer student, hoping to learn about my right-wing Christian peers by living among them for a semester while pretending to be one of them.

-The Unlikely Disciple is the story of that semester – one of the most incredible experiences of my life.
-I sang in Jerry Falwell's church choir, took classes in Creationism and Evangelism 101, lived on a hall with sixty Christian guys, went on a spring break trip to Daytona Beach to convert lost souls, and made some unexpected friends amidst the chaos.
+The Unlikely Disciple is the story of that semester.
+I sang in Jerry Falwell's church choir, took classes in Creationism and Evangelism 101, lived on a hall with sixty Christian guys, went on a spring break trip to Daytona Beach to convert lost souls, and learned some unexpected lessons.

 Here's some praise the book got from reviewers:.

 “Roose went to Liberty as an undercover writer, not as a seeker, though much of his book’s considerable charm comes from the fact that he liked a lot of what he found...[a] vivid, sunny and skeptical portrait of life among the saved.”